Woodwork Leads to a Passion for Greene & Greene

 The charming, articulate engineer who served as Friends of The Gamble House President was enticed to become a full-fledged Docent in 1994.
 His gracious demeanor while hosting visitors and serving them wine contributed to the success of many Gamble House events in the Gallery and even the Dining Room.
 Adept at photography, he is often on the scene documenting events at the House.
 Jack served on the Speakers Bureau, led many special tours at the House, and continues his 23 years of devoted service at the Greene & Greene Exhibit at the Huntington Library.

-• Nord Eriksson
+1. Nord Eriksson Avatar

 Jack was a good friend of our family and perhaps my father’s best friend for the past several decades.
 He is very much missed.